BloomTech-Labs/human-rights-first-docdb-ds/assets/research.md

 ## Tesseract
 For this project, we are using [PyTesseract](https://pypi.org/project/pytesseract/), a wrapper designed for work with Google's [Tesseract](https://opensource.google/projects/tesseract) OCR Engine.
 Research into Tesseract functionality has included use cases with [cv2](https://www.pyimagesearch.com/2017/07/10/using-tesseract-ocr-python/) for better image blur detection.
 We eventually dismissed this notion as it was deemed unneccessary for our project needs.

-### dpi setting
+### Image dpi Setting Analysis
 TLDR: Based on our analysis we recommend a dpi setting of 120 to 150.

 The dpi kwarg of the pdf2image.convert_from_bytes() allows us to set the resolution of images input to the Tesseract ocr.
 Higher resolutions produce better results, but the time cost of running Tesseract on higher resolution images is severe.
 Given the large volume of documents we need to convert, we conducted an analysis to determine a dpi setting that balances ocr results quality and time cost.
-We selected 12 pdfs more or less at random, ran each of them through OCR at 300 dpi as well as 90, 120, 150, 170, 210 and 240 dpi.
+We selected 12 pdfs from the 'National archive docs' repo, more or less at random, ran each of them through OCR at 300 dpi as well as 90, 120, 150, 170, 210 and 240 dpi.
 We then found similarity measures between the 300 dpi results and each of the lower dpi ocr results for each document.

 The table below shows the average time in seconds, and similarity to the 300 dpi ocr results for each dpi setting.